aleph-im/aleph-docs/docs/nodes/compute/advanced/enable-confidential.md

 * **sevctl**: The [sevctl](https://github.com/virtee/sevctl) tool must be installed.
 This utility is included in the aleph-vm Debian package and is installed at `/opt/sevctl`.
 * **QEMU**: QEMU must be installed on the system. `apt install cloud-image-utils qemu-utils qemu-system-x86`

-To verify that your system supports AMD SEV, run the following command:  `sevctl ok`
+To verify that your system supports AMD SEV, run the following command:  `/opt/sevctl ok`

 A successful output should include: